TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

 * Always check a script for syntax errors first, by doing something like ``python script.py``.

-* If your script does not have any syntax errors, try adding ``import cgitb;
+* If your script does not have any syntax errors, try adding ``agiza cgitb;
   cgitb.enable()`` to the top of the script.

 * When invoking external programs, make sure they can be found.
 Usually, this